nkenna/electioncaster/README.md

 # votestats
 repo for votestats project at www.votestats.com.ng

-Votestats is an online platform that models Nigeria election voting system.
-It creates leads and insights for all Election stakeholders using its online virtual voting system to gather data which is displayed in charts.
+Vote in your school/organization's elections that are powered by VoteStats.
+Votestats makes it easy for you to build and launch elections for your school/organization.
+If you'd like to run an election, visit votetstats.com.ng to create an account, build your first election.

-Votestats is built with Laravel 5.4 and powered by heroku.
+Votestats is built with nodejs app.